AviatrixSystems/Docs/HowTos/tgw_plan.rst

 Detach Aviatrix Transit GW from TGW
 ----------------------------------------------------

 This step is the opposite of Step 6.
+It removes the private subnet route entries respectively.

 Disable Aviatrix Transit GW for TGW function
 ------------------------------------------------------------------